contino/ams-demo/README.md

 ## Requirements

-You need access to an AWS Account.
-Currently the hardcoded expectation is that you an AWS profile `origin-anp` on your local computer.
+- An AWS Acconut to store files & do test Deploys
+- An AMS Account to do deploys
+- Docker

-You also need access to AMS.
-You can use a federated login via `docker run --rm -it -v ~/.aws:/root/.aws dtjohnson/aws-azure-login` to configure your local aws config file.
+You can use a federated login via `docker run --rm -it -v ~/.aws:/root/.aws dtjohnson/aws-azure-login` to configure your local aws config file on your host machine.

 ## Development Container